Management is not short of advice, frameworks, dashboards, or people explaining what good leadership should look like from a safe distance.

 Knowing that is not the problem.

 The problem is that real work is noisy.
 Priorities shift.
 People interpret decisions differently.
-Soon blockers become normal and follow-up gets postponed.
-When the team gets busy, the easy way out becomes “we should improve this” or “let’s follow up on that”.
+Blockers become normal.
+Follow-up gets postponed.
+The easy sentence becomes, "We should improve this," which is useful right up to the point where nobody owns the improvement.

 Brainless Boss looks at the practical conditions that make team execution either healthy, fragile, or slowly drifting.